 The Mask and the Metamorphosis

-Not because it’s wrong exactly, but because it’s so small.
-It points to guilt, remorse, a promise to do better.
-It lives entirely on the surface — a change of feeling, or at best a change of behavior.
+When we read it, we think of guilt or behavior change.
+But the original Greek text uses a word that goes past those limits: metanoia.
+“Repentance” isn’t wrong exactly — it points to guilt, remorse, a promise to do better.
+It lives on the surface: a change of feeling, or at best a change of behavior.
 You feel bad, you adjust your conduct, you move on.
-The inner architecture stays untouched.
+The inner reality stays untouched.

 Think of metadata — it isn’t more data, it’s data operating from a higher level, making sense of the data below.
-That’s the movement meta describes spiritually.
+That’s the movement meta describes.
 Not trying harder from within the same framework.
-Ascending outside of it.
+Moving outside of it.

 The Two Tracks